Dec. 21 — my mother’s birthday. Dec. 21 — the day after my father died of cancer at the age of 56.

 Many of my mother’s family died on the transport train to Auschwitz.
 The tragically unfortunate part of it was that the Nazis had arrived in northern Romania very close to the end of the war; a few months later and none of this would have happened (would I have made a good Transylvanian?).
 My mother’s family were that close to escaping, scot free.

 So it went.

-My grandmother Rose and her four daughters stepped off the train at the gates of Auschwitz where Rose chose to “go left” to help a friend’s family.
-It was the wrong move.
+My grandmother Rose and her four daughters stepped off the train at the gates of Auschwitz.
+Rose chose to “go left” to help a friend’s family.
+It was the worst move possible.
 Going right meant working — and living.
-My mother’s sister, Shari, clinging to her son, went left as well, to the same fate.
+My mother’s sister, Shari, clinging to her son, went left as well, to the same grim fate.

-Which left Fritzi and her sisters Piri and Susie in the barracks at Auschwitz – for four months.
-You probably have an idea of that story.
+Which left Fritzi and her sisters Piri and Susie in the barracks at Auschwitz – for seven months.
+You may know that story.
 A few months later, they were sent to a munitions factory in the Fatherland itself to work as slave labor.
-But at least that meant staying alive.
+But that meant staying alive.

 At war’s end in 1945, my mother contracted typhoid fever and was quarantined for several weeks.
-Her brain heated up pretty seriously and she almost died.
-After she recovered, she discovered sizable gaps in her memory.
+Her brain heated up pretty seriously.
+She almost died.
+Later, after she recovered, she discovered sizable gaps in her memory.
 She has told me on more than one occasion that that is probably a good thing.

 The three surviving Perl sisters made their way to a DP (displaced person) camp in France.

 If God was now back on the Continent and bestowed a blessing on the Perl sisters, it came in the form of a friendly British officer who wrote a letter for the girls to “Luis Rosenthal Havana,” who was sister Estie’s husband.